Asymptotic properties of the multivariate Sz\'{a}sz-Mirakyan estimator for cumulative distribution functions on the nonnegative orthant: Simulation study

 \section{Simulation study}

-\n This section reports a Monte Carlo study comparing the empirical c.d.f.\ $F_n$ and the multivariate Sz\'{a}sz--Mirakyan estimator $F_{\bm m,n}$, defined in Equations~\eqref{eq:distribution_est} and~\eqref{eq:ecdf}, respectively.
+This section reports a Monte Carlo study comparing the empirical cdf $F_n$ and the multivariate Sz\'{a}sz--Mirakyan estimator $F_{\bb{m},n}$, defined in Equations~\eqref{eq:distribution_est} and~\eqref{eq:ecdf}, respectively.
 The primary goal is to illustrate, on compact interior regions, the integrated risk behavior predicted by the bias--variance and $\IMSE$ expansions derived in Section~\ref{sec:interior}.
-In particular, Corollary~\ref{thm:szasz-mise} shows that, under interior smoothing levels of critical order $m\asymp n^{2/3}$, Poisson smoothing yields a second--order reduction in integrated mean squared error relative to the empirical c.d.f.
+In particular, Corollary~\ref{thm:szasz-mise} shows that, on compact subsets of the interior and under critical isotropic smoothing levels \(m\asymp n^{2/3}\), the Szász--Mirakyan smoothing yields a second-order reduction in integrated mean squared error relative to the empirical cdf.
+We also report boundary-layer experiments to illustrate how the finite-sample behavior changes when the evaluation region approaches the boundary of the nonnegative orthant.